 If all grades in a course are the same, those grades should not be posted.

-Review ITS’ guidance for uploading grades from the Test Scanning Service and ITS' Best Practices for Using the Grade Center in Blackboard.
+Review ITS’ guidance for uploading grades from the Test Scanning Service.
 ITS' Instructional Technology and Design team is also available to assist you directly.

 Visit our Grading Information for Instructors page for additional guidance on grade rosters, entering grades and uploading grades.